-An online mediation is a more cost effective way of conducting mediations
+An online mediation is a more cost effective way of conducting mediations 48.5%

-I would prefer to conduct a mediation face to face rather than online if given the option

-I currently feel adequately equipped to advise on/take part in an online mediation

-It seems that virtual hearings present particular challenges that must be addressed and overcome in order to encourage and facilitate wider and more effective use of virtual hearings.

-O7 The future of dispute resolution

-Are we on the verge of a major reform of the English legal system?
+I currently feel adequately equipped to advise on/take part in an online mediation 39.8% The future of dispute resolution 07 Are we on the verge of a major reform of the English legal system?
 That remains to be seen.
 However, it seems likely to us that the pandemic will have a long-term impact on the way disputes are resolved, with virtual hearings remaining the default in the short term and, in certain circumstances, potentially the long term as well.
 The ability to connect judges, arbitrators, counsel and witnesses from remote locations via a virtual set-up has allowed a level of flexibility that was previously unavailable.
 This flexibility, coupled with the twin benefits of cost effectiveness and efficiency, is likely to prompt more people to engage with the possibility of resolution or determination of disputes through a remote forum.
 Our own experiences and the views of survey respondents tell us that virtual hearings are very much here to stay, in one form or another.
 Only time will tell what precise form that will take and, if so, to what extent they might overtake in-person hearings as the "new normal".
 As noted above, there still remain some key concerns with the virtual dispute resolution process to be addressed and improved.
 Whatever the future may bring, it seems very unlikely that virtual hearings will be suitable for all types of hearing and dispute resolution mechanisms.
 There will remain times where face-to-face interaction will remain optimal, if not critical.

-Further resources

-If you missed our Future of Disputes webinars on virtual hearings and mediation, you may watch recordings or download the summary documents by clicking the relevant links below:

-- Are Virtual Hearings Here to Stay?: Webinar Recording - Are Virtual Hearings Here to Stay?: Key Takeaways
+If you missed our Future of Disputes webinars on virtual hearings and mediation, you may watch recordings or download the summary documents by clicking the relevant links below: Are Virtual Hearings Here to Stay?: Webinar Recording • Are Virtual Hearings Here to Stay?: Key Takeaways please click here.